Intellectual Property Policy (see All faculty of Rollins College, Section II, Policies and Procedures)

 Audio and Video You Can Use Freely: This guide is designed to help students find and use video, audio, and multimedia works without having to seek copyright permission.

-Copyright Clearance Center: The CCC aims to help users of copyrighted works seek permission to use works.
+Copyright Clearance Center: The CCC is a publisher funded organization that aims to help users of copyrighted works seek permission to use works.

 Copyright Office: The federal agency charged with administering the U.S. copyright system.
 This is a good site for official news on copyright, for the details of copyright bulletins and rules, and the place to research the copyright status of works.